 In Benedikt's syndrome, another midbrain syndrome, there is damage to the red nucleus.
 This can cause tremor.
 See the table above for other symptoms.
+This patient (years later), still has a "wing beating" tremor on the right side, i.e. a "rubral" tremor.
+Note that the lesion is on the left.
+The tremor developed several months after her stroke.
+This tremor is also called a "Holme's tremor" as well as has several other names.
 Benedikt was a Viennese neurologist, best known for his controversial research suggesting that there were specific differences between normal and "criminal" brains.

 Midbrain hemorrhages can cause very devastating nystagmus, often with twisting eye movements presumed due to involvement of the interstitial nucleus of Cajal.
 In the patient whose images are shown above, there is a very rapid but small amplitude horizontal nystagmus, apparently pendular, not always present, superimposed on a constantly present nystagmus with fast phases going up and twisting to the right side.
 The right eye is lower than the left.
 This is presumably due to a combination of an interstitial nucleus of Cajal lesion in the midbrain, and an unknown driver for the very rapid horizontal nystagmus.